Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/PrimeRotation-CompfestCTF-16-2024.md

 $$
 n = p \cdot q = (a \cdot 10^{200} + b \cdot 10^{100} + c) (c \cdot 10^{200} + b \cdot 10^{100} + a)
 $$

+If you are lazy to expand by hand use sage: